 Shoes for toddlers:

 Toddlers and new walkers, because at this stage in development flat feet are usually normal, do not need arch support from a shoe, but instead require a shoe that provides a substantial amount of flex to allow their feet to move freely.

 School-age kids need more support and cushioning, and flexibility at the ball of the foot from their shoes.
-Preteens and teenagers' feet are nearing maturity and for those who play sports will require sport-specific support from their shoes.
+Preteens and teenagers are nearing maturity in their feet, and young athletes will require sport-specific support from their shoes.